vqueue: Scheduled HTTP Webhooks on Your Own Valkey

 What vqueue is

-vqueue is a small Hono route on Layerbase Cloud that emulates the QStash HTTP API surface, backed by the Valkey or Redis instance you already provisioned.
+vqueue is a small Hono route on Layerbase Cloud that implements the HTTP API surface the open-source @upstash/qstash client expects, backed by the Valkey instance you already provisioned.
 Endpoints:

 POST /v2/batchfor an array of message publishes (this is what@upstash/qstashbatchJSON()calls under the hood)POST /v2/publish/<destination-url>for a single message